NVIDIA/cuda-quantum/docs/sphinx/install.rst

 You should see and select the running `cuda-quantum` container in the list.
 After the window reloaded, select "File: Open Folder" in the Command Pallette to open the `/home/cudaq/` folder.

+To run the examples, open the Command Pallette and select "View: Show Terminal" to launch an integrated terminal.
+You are now all set to :ref:`get started <validate-installation>` with CUDA Quantum development.

 .. _singularity-in-vscode:

 Using a Singularity container